Your IT & Tech Mates

 Each device should be recorded with enough information to identify and return it safely.
 This may include device type, brand, model, serial number, asset tag, provider reference, room/class/department, issue description, accessories collected, condition notes and photos where appropriate.

-Providers should use internal references where practical and avoid unnecessary personal, medical, care, student or sensitive information.
+Providers should use references where practical and avoid unnecessary personal, medical, care, student or sensitive information.

 Better reference examplesAvoid where possible